nvk/NoThirdParty/wallets/Mycelium.md

 As an HD wallet, a new address is created for every transaction and addresses are not re-used.
 Using a new address for each transaction helps prevent spying on your payments and funds.

 The Mycelium developers recognized that users value their privacy, and plan to implement CoinJoin in future updates.

+Mycelium received a score of 50 out of 100 from the Open Bitcoin Privacy Project’s Spring 2015 report.